rpm-software-management/rpm/docs/manual/macros.md

 macro contains an `(opts)` field.
-Since rpm >= 4.17 `-` as opts disables all option processing, otherwise the opts (i.e. string between parentheses) are passed exactly as is to getopt(3) for argc/argv processing at the beginning of a macro invocation. `--` can be used to separate options from arguments.
+Since rpm >= 4.17 `-` as opts disables all option processing, otherwise the opts (i.e. string between parentheses) are passed exactly as is to getopt(3) for argc/argv processing at the beginning of a macro invocation (only short options are supported). `--` can be used to separate options from arguments.
 While a parameterized macro is being expanded, the following shell-like macros are available:

 ```
 	%0	the name of the macro being invoked